Littoraria irrorata: Feeding habits

 Littoraria irrorata feeds on fungi that it encourages to grow.
 It creates and maintains wounds on the grass, S. alterniflorus, which are then infected by fungi, probably of the Phaeosphaeria and Mycosphaerella genera.
 Such fungi are the preferred diet of the snail.
 L. irrorata also deposits faeces on the wounds that they create, which encourage the growth of the fungi because they are rich in nitrogen and fungal hyphae.
 Juvenile snails raised on uninfected leaves do not grow and are more likely to die, indicating the importance of the fungi in the diet of L. irrorata.
 The diet of L. irrorata also consists of algal mats on the salt marsh floor, dead S. alterniflorus, live S. alterniflorus, and marsh sediment.
 L. irrorata is capable of having a strong top-down control of S. alterniflorus production due to its grazing of the live shoots.

 Habitat

 The minimum recorded depth for this species is 0 m; maximum recorded depth is 22 m.
 L. irrorata can usually be found on the rootstock of S. alterniflorus and in some salt marshes on its dead, fallen leaves.
-L. irrorata has also been observed to inhabit Spartina cynosuroides.
+L. irrorata has also been observed to inhabit Sporobolus cynosuroides.
 There were no significant differences in snail population density between S. alterniflorus and S. cynosuroides.
 However, S. cynosuroides was observed to be a safer habitat due to its superior height.
 The shell size of the snail has been found to increase with decreasing elevation in Virginia salt marshes but the exact opposite has been found in South Carolina and Florida salt marshes.